 A well-balanced diabetic diet could include all of the protein sources mentioned above.
-It is simply necessary to be aware that some protein sources may contain carbohydrates or fat and should be balanced alongside with other foods.
+It is simply necessary to be aware that some protein sources may contain carbohydrates or fat and should be balanced with other foods.

 Best Protein Shakes for Diabetics

 Protein shakes are also made from a variety of different types of protein.
 Which protein shake is best for diabetics?
-Studies have shown that whey protein can help control food intake and regulate blood sugar.
+Studies have shown that whey protein for diabetics can help control food intake and regulate blood sugar.
 It does so by generating the release of certain types of hormones in the stomach that stimulate the release of insulin.
-This can in turn help the body use sugar from food more effectively.
+This can in turn help the body manage sugar from food more effectively.

 Managing Diabetes with Protein